MakerAcademy/EducationalPlatform/content/topics/development/bridgingChains.md

 ---
-title: Scaling: Moving the Protocol to Another Chain
+title: Scaling - Moving the Protocol to Another Chain
 description: This will teach how to build interfaces between chains.
 topic: Development
 subtopic: Sidechains